 Translation in medieval times was an undeveloped science and was often carried out without due care.
 For this reason, many early Scottish names appeared radically altered when written in English.
 The spelling variations of McNabb include MacNab, MacNabb, MacKnab, Mac an Aba (Gaelic) and others.

-First found in Perthshire, where they joined with the MacDougalls in opposing Robert the Bruce and consequently lost many of the vast territories they had held.
+First found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they joined with the MacDougalls in opposing Robert the Bruce and consequently lost many of the vast territories they had held.
 However, the Chief of the MacNabs finally became reconciled to the Bruce, and regained many of his lost lands when King David II came to the throne of Scotland.
 He also received the official charter for the barony of Bowaine dated 1336.
 Finlay MacNab, the 4th Chief of the Clan, added considerably to the estates toward the end of the 15th century, but in 1552 another Finlay, the 6th chief, fell into financial difficulties and mortgaged most of the Clan lands to the Campbell of Glenorchy.
 The Clan, however, refused to acknowledge the superiority of the Campbells